 Two and two is four.
 Four and four is eight.
 Eight and eight is sixteen.
 Sixteen and sixteen is thirty two.
 Thirty two and thirty two are sixty four.

-Played when Ralph is flying See more
+Played when Ralph says he shall return See more